-Chris Kyle was a Navy SEAL sniper and most lethal sniper in American history who became famous after publishing his bestselling autobiography ‘American Sniper’ in 2012.
-He spent 10 years as a SEAL until his honorably discharge in 2009.
-During his time as a SEAL, he was shot twice and survived 6 IED explosions.
-Chris Kyle died as a victim of homicide at the Rough Creek Lodge shooting range near Chalk Mountain, Texas in 2013.
+Chris Kyle was a Navy SEAL sniper and the most lethal sniper in American history who became famous after publishing his bestselling autobiography ‘American Sniper’ in 2012.
+He spent ten years as a SEAL until his honorably discharged in 2009.
+As a SEAL, he was shot twice and survived 6 IED explosions.
+Chris Kyle died as a victim of homicide at the Rough Creek Lodge shooting range near Chalk Mountain, Texas, in 2013.

-Christopher Scott Kyle was born on April 8, 1974, in Odessa, a small town in Texas.
+On April 8, 1974, Chris Kyle was born in Odessa, a small town in Texas, like Christopher Scott Kyle.
 He was the eldest of two boys born to Deby Lynn and Wayne Kenneth Kyle.
-His first encounter with guns was when he was 8 years old.
+His first encounter with guns was when he was eight years old.
 His dad bought his first rifle, a bolt-action .30-06 Springfield rifle, and later a shotgun.
-They enjoyed hunting deer, pheasants and quail.
+They enjoyed hunting deer, pheasants, and quail.

 His path to the BUD/s wasn’t easy.
-He went to the military recruiting office with an idea to join the U.S. Marine Corps but a U.S. Navy recruited convinced him to try, instead, for the Navy SEALs.
+He went to the military recruiting office with the idea to join the US Marine Corps, but a US Navy recruited convinced him to try, instead, for the Navy SEALs.
 At his first assessment, he was rejected because of the pins in his arm, but he eventually received an invitation to the BUD/s (Basic Underwater Demolition/Sea, Air, Land (SEAL) training).
-Kyle was sent to the 24-week training at Coronado, California in 1999.
+Kyle was sent to the 24-week training at Coronado, California, in 1999.

 During his military service, he served four tours in Iraq.
-Chris Kyle was shot twice and surviving 6 IED explosions.
-He also earned dozens of awards and decorations for his service including one Silver Star and four Bronze Stars for his tours of combat in Iraq.
+Chris Kyle was shot twice and survived 6 IED explosions.
+He also earned dozens of awards and decorations for his service, including one Silver Star and four Bronze Stars for his combat tours in Iraq.

 The most lethal sniper in US military history

-Whole military career Chris spent as a sniper.
-In Iraq, he learned how not to hesitate, but to shoot straight.
-The first kill ever he had in Iraq, in the case when he shot a woman who was about to attack a group of American marines with a hand grenade.
-Chris Kyle was laying at the top of a building in a town in Iraq, if the first day of Operation Iraqi Freedom.
+The whole military career Chris spent as a sniper.
+In Iraq, he learned not to hesitate but to shoot straight.
+The first kill ever he had in Iraq in the case when he shot a woman who was about to attack a group of American marines with a hand grenade.
+Chris Kyle was laying at the top of a building in a town in Iraq if the first day of Operation Iraqi Freedom.
 The marines couldn’t see the threat the woman was posing.

-His kill unofficial kill count was 266 kills, out of which 166 was officially confirmed by Pentagon.
+His unofficial kill count was 266 kills, out of which the Pentagon officially confirmed 166.
 With this score, Chris Kyle has become the most lethal sniper in the US military’s history.
 He was part of the Task Force Bruiser, led by the Jocko Willink, another famous SEAL operator.

-Previous American record was about 109 confirmed kills.
-To be counted as confirmed kill, the shooter and his pointer “need to see the person fall and be clearly dead” which is why US Marine Sniper Carlos Hathcock estimated that he had killed between 300 and 400 enemy personnel during his time in Vietnam but had only 93 confirmed kills of North Vietnam Army and Viet Cong.
+The previous American record was about 109 confirmed kills.
+To be counted as a confirmed kill, the shooter and his pointer “need to see the person fall and be dead” which is why US Marine Sniper Carlos Hathcock estimated that he had killed between 300 and 400 enemy personnel during his time in Vietnam but had only 93 confirmed kills of North Vietnam Army and Viet Cong.

-Chris Kyle used standard-issue Sig Sauer P226 as his favorite sidearm while he had several sniper rifles he usually used depends on the occasion.
-Here you may find more information about Chris Kyle’s weaponry.
+Chris Kyle used standard-issue Sig Sauer P226 as his favorite sidearm, while he had several sniper rifles he usually used depending on the occasion.

 Devil of Ramadi and the Myth

-Chris Kyle’s deadly reputation that got him the nickname Al-Shaitan Ramadi – the Devil of Ramadi – during his mission in Ramadi and a bounty of $20,000 was put on his head.
-However, this same reputation got him a different nickname among his fellow soldiers, including Marines whom he had the task of protecting – The Legend.
+Chris Kyle’s deadly reputation got him the nickname Al-Shaitan Ramadi – the Devil of Ramadi – during his mission in Ramadi, and a bounty of $20,000 was put on his head.
+However, this same reputation got him a different nickname among his fellow soldiers, including Marines he had the task of protecting – The Legend.

 ‘’It was my duty to eliminate the target and I never had any regrets about pulling the trigger.
 My only regret is the people who I couldn’t save, marines, soldiers, friends… I am not naïve and I’m not trying to romanticize war, but I am ready to meet God with a clear conscious’’ Chris Kyle concluded.